joelhawksley/identity/components/slides.md

 ---

-# [fit] Browsers
+# [fit] Browser<br>Support

-^ And since we don't *need* javascript to run our site, we can simply turn if off for older browsers that are hard to develop for
+^ What's nice is that since we don't *need* javascript to run our site, we can simply turn it off for older browsers that are hard to develop for

 ^ which makes our javascript easier to maintain.